-- clearly legible manufacturer's mark that the tyre A remould will only be accepted if it carries a conforms to the current British Standard - A damaged or distorted spare wheel rim to such extent that it renders it unserviceable.
+A remould will only be accepted if it carries a clearly legible manufacturer's mark that the tyre conforms to the current British Standard.

+A damaged or distorted spare wheel rim to such extent that it renders it unserviceable.

 NOTES For Hackney Carriage Vehicles exemption where boot is not used for passenger goods.
-The materials could contaminate passengers luggage, taint food etc. Ť This section only applies to Hackney Carriages.
+The materials could contaminate passengers luggage, taint food etc. This section only applies to Hackney Carriages.
 REASON FOR REJECTION Corrosion to the floor of the boot, inner wing panels or lid.
-2 Inadequate floor covering.
+Inadequate floor covering.
 Accumulations of dirt, grease, rubbish etc. In the boot which could soil or damage luggage stored therein.
-4 Containers for the storage of oil, petrol or any flammable or corrosive material shall not be carried in the vehicle.
-5 Any tools or other items not adequately secured, or would hinder the storage of luggage.
-6a Defective opening mechanism 6b Defective boot supports which prevent the lid from being properly secured in the 'lift' position.
-7a Vehicle not equipped with suitable wheel chair ramps.
-7b Ramps not marked with the registration mark of the vehicle they are heing METHOD OF INSPECTION Examine the boot interior for evidence of corrosion or water penetration.
-Ensure that there is adequate boot floor covering and that it is in good condition and offers adequate protection to luggage stored in the boot.
-Examine the interior of the boot for accumulations of dirt, dust, grease, litter, etc. Or staining of any surface which luggage may come into contact.
-Check the boot for the presence of containers of any flammable or corrosive materials (e.g. oil, petrol).
-Check boot for loose tools and other items.
-70 opening mechanism adequately support the lid when it is in the 'lifted' position.
-Check that the vehicle is equipped with suitable wheelchair ramps and they are BOOT 5.1 5.2 5.3 4.6 5.5 5.6 5.7
+Containers for the storage of oil, petrol or any flammable or corrosive material shall not be carried in the vehicle.
+Any tools or other items not adequately secured, or would hinder the storage of luggage. a Defective opening mechanism Defective boot supports which prevent the lid from being properly secured in the 'lift' position.
+Vehicle not equipped with suitable wheel chair ramps.
+Samps not marked with the registration mark of the vehicle they are being BOOT METHOD OF INSPECTION 5.1 Examine the boot interior for evidence of corrosion or water penetration.
+5.2 Ensure that there is adequate boot floor covering and that it is in good condition and offers adequate protection to luggage stored in the boot.
+5.3 Examine the interior of the boot for accumulations of dirt, dust, grease, litter, etc. Or staining of any surface which luggage may come into contact.
+5.4 Check the boot for the presence of containers of any flammable or corrosive materials (e.g. oil, petrol).
+5.5 Check boot for loose tools and other 5 items.
+5.6 Check that the vehicle boot supports and 6a opening mechanism adequately support 6b the lid when it is in the 'lifted' position.
+5.7 Check that the vehicle is equipped with 7a suitable wheelchair ramps and they are registration mark of the vehicle that 7b they are carried in. i i u) மு נח ιn ιŋ Ŋ 2

-10 REASON FOR REJECTION Excessive oil leaks.
+NOTE ot adequately ed or deteriorated ely deteriorated ator or leaks from hanical components echanism.
+REASON FOR REJECTION Excessive oil leaks.
 A battery which is not adequately secured.
 An incorrectly adjusted or deteriorated fan belt.
 Insecure or excessively deteriorated engine mountings.
 An inadequately radiator or leaks from the cooling system.
-Fluid leakage or mechanical components wear in the clutch mechanism. ij 2. mi 4. က် 6.
-6 ENGINE COMPARTMENT METHOD OF INSPECTION 6.1 Carry out a visual inspection of the engine compartment for signs of oil leaks.
+Fluid leakage or mechanical components wear in the clutch mechanism. ਜ਼ਂ 2 m 4. ហំ 9 6 ENGINE COMPARTMENT METHOD OF INSPECTION 6.1 Carry out a visual inspection of the engine compartment for signs of oil leaks.
 6.2 Ensure that the battery is properly secured in position.
 6.3 Check the fan belt for signs of incorrect adjustment and/or deterioration.
 6.4 Examine the engine mountings for signs of deterioration.
 6.5 Ensure that the radiator is properly secured to the vehicle and check the cooling system for signs of any leaks.
 6.6 Check the clutch mechanisms for correct operation.